hayeseoin/vagrant-labs/docs/start-guide.md

 ```
 If using WSL, make sure the a copy of your public key is saved somewhere in the Windows filesystem.

-This is covered in more detail in the documentation for the default Hyper-V template [docs/hyper-v-default-template.md](hyper-v-default-template.md)
+This is covered in more detail in the documentation for the default Hyper-V template: [`docs/hyper-v-default-template.md`](hyper-v-default-template.md)

 You may consider reviewing [`ssh-config.md`](ssh-config.md) for how to generate a local SSH config that suppresses known-hosts warnings for local VMs.